 You can keep your glass shower doors clean between cleaning sessions as follows:

-- After cleaning with vinegar or other solution, spray the shower door with Rain-x.
-Rain-x prevents the buildup of dirt on your shower doors.
+• After cleaning with vinegar or other solution, spray the shower door with Rain-x which prevents the buildup of dirt on your shower doors.

 In all the cleaning steps, avoid using harsh cleaners as they might damage the surface of the shower doors making them ugly.